thomasrepnik/spring-leaky-bucket-demo/README.md

 ### Branches
 `master`: Simple implementation of rate limiting <br>
-`bucket-per-ip-with-caching`: Advanced implementation using IP based buckets and Spring Caching
+`bucket-per-ip-with-caching`: Same as on `master` but with IP based buckets and Spring Caching